radturkin/kinderhorror/Readme.md

 You can enjoy viewing this app <a href="https://web-production-9394.up.railway.app/" > live </a>

-Currently this web app deployed to run on railway, due to the limits of the free account options, there are times at the end of the month when this app is unavailable, we are in the process of finding a better hosting platform for round the clock access.
+Currently this web app is deployed to run on railway.
+Due to the limits of the free account options, there are times at the end of the month when this app is unavailable, we are in the process of finding a better hosting platform for round the clock access.

 You can also view the app in the live demo (under construction)